 \subsubsection{Varying Temperatures}

 We next fix the sampling number $M$ at 15 and vary the temperature over $\{0.2, 0.6, 1.0, 1.4, 1.8, 2.0\}$.
 The results are shown in Figure~\ref{fig:sampling_hyperparameters}(b).

-We observe a compositional effect between the language of thought and temperature scaling: while switching the language of thought from English to other languages already improves output diversity, increasing the temperature further yields additional gains.
-Moreover, the advantages of non-English and mixed-language sampling become especially evident.
-For instance, \textit{Mixed-Language Sampling} at temperature $1.0$ achieves a level of diversity comparable to English sampling at temperature $2.0$.
+We observe a compositional effect between our language of thought and temperature scaling: while switching the language of thought from English to other languages already improves output diversity, increasing the temperature further yields additional gains.
+Moreover, we observe clear advantages of \textit{Single-Language Sampling} with specific non-English languages and \textit{Mixed-Language Sampling}.
+For instance, \textit{Mixed-Language Sampling} at temperature $1.0$ achieves diversity comparable to English sampling at temperature $2.0$.